What Is Molly? | The Dangers Of Synthetic Club Drugs

 Treating Molly Abuse

 Synthetic drugs like ecstasy/molly are extremely potent and dangerous, especially when taken in high doses.
-All forms of synthetic drug use are also forms of substance abuse.
+All forms of illicit synthetic drug use are also forms of substance abuse.

 Molly and MDMA share effects with drugs such as LSD, methamphetamine, and opiates.
-Despite its popularity, it is an illegal drug that comes with a number of risks.
+Despite its popularity, Molly is an illegal drug that comes with a number of risks.
 While MDMA use is dangerous, treatment options are available.

 To learn more about how we treat molly abuse and addiction, please contact us today.